-Note, that it’s only traders who invest money in buy/sell.
+Note that it’s only traders who invest money in buy/sell.
 Not brokers nor the exchange.

-Many brokerage and investment companies accept candidates without a license, conduct training and courses and pay fees for them to pass the necessary exams.
+Many brokerage and investment companies accept candidates without a license, conduct training and courses, and pay fees for them to pass the necessary exams.

 Key Differences Between Traders and Brokers

-- The initiative to sell and buy currencies (or other commodities).
+- A trader takes the initiative to sell and buy currencies (or other commodities).

-Check out our free Trading Platform Demo and see what can you get (or better!).
+Check out our free Trading Platform Demo and see what you can get (or better!).
 Do not hesitate to contact us at firstname.lastname@example.org

-Since all traders are in the same boat, you can easily access forums where they share the secrets of successful trading but brokers never reveal their secrets.
-Therefore, broker-dealers try hard to create good working conditions for traders (training materials, minimal commissions, different ways of entry and exit, etc)
+Since all traders are in the same boat, you can easily access forums where they share the secrets of successful trading, but brokers never reveal their secrets.
+Therefore, broker-dealers try hard to create good working conditions for traders (training materials, minimal commissions, different ways of entry and exit, etc.)

-Still, both traders and brokers can make a pile of money so it’s more about personal chemistry, brains and desire to make a profit.
+Still, both traders and brokers can make a pile of money, so it’s more about personal chemistry, brains, and desire to make a profit.

-Whatever you prefer the most, be ready to enter the fast-paced and challenging workplace, because dealing with money is no easy job.
+Whatever you prefer the most, be ready to enter the fast-paced and challenging workplace because dealing with money is no easy job.